-This is not necessarily a bad thing; I am proud of what I have built and continue to develop.
-It’s the being told “oh you’re just different than everybody here” or “you don’t belong here” that I have to get over.
+It is also HARD to stay in this mindset.
+I am proud of what I have built and continue to develop.
+It’s the being told, “oh, you’re just different than everybody here” or “you don’t belong here” from supposedly “community leaders” that I have to get over.
 And no, I haven’t entirely gotten over it, and nor will I ever.
-But I think instead of making it bring me down; it continues to push me to prove to myself that there IS a reason I am different.
+But I think instead of making it bring me down, it continues to push me to prove to myself that there IS a reason I am different.

 Doing that I think automatically set me aside from others in the area.
 I started slow, shooting landscapes and wanted to learn how to work every button on the camera to figure out how it all works.
 That’s a little bit of the techie in me.